meshachpierre/meshachpierre.github.io/_pages/research.md

 This project served as the final project for my <a href = "https://www.wildcru.org/courses/diploma/" target = "_blank">Postgraduate Diploma in International Wildlife Conservation Practice</a> at the <a href = "https://wildcru.org" target = "_blank">Wildlife Conservation Research Unit (WildCRU)</a>, <a href = "https://ox.ac.uk" target = "_blank">University of Oxford</a>.
 I was supervised by <a href = "https://www.zoo.ox.ac.uk/people/dr-claudio-sillero#/">Prof. Claudio Sillero-Zubiri</a> and <a href = "https://scholar.google.com/citations?user=EVJ010MAAAAJ&hl=fil">Dr. Kim Jacobsen</a>.

-We are currently in the process of publishing our results in a peer-reviewed journal.
-Once they are accepted, they will be disseminated broadly.

-**UPDATE:** [20220205] The first of our publications has been accepted and is currently *In Press* in *Human Dimensions of Wildlife*.
-The second of our publications has been accepted and is currently *In Review* in *Conservation Science & Practice*.
+The first of our publications has been published in *Human Dimensions of Wildlife*.
+The second of our publications has been published in *Conservation Science & Practice*.

 ##### Jaguar populations in a mixed-land use landscape (2014-2015)